-Within GHG programmes and reporting initiatives, 5% is the most commonly used.
-For example, the Climate Action Reserve sets a range for GHG project materiality thresholds based on size, with 5% of stated reductions or removals for smaller projects, 3% for medium size projects, and 1% for larger projects.
-The Verified Carbon Standard sets a materiality threshold of 5% for projects up to one million tons, and for those over this amount, the threshold is 1%.
-Within the IPCC, the key category analysis uses a similar approach, with a 5% level selected based on a sensitivity analysis of past reports and uncertainty.
-Within the accounting profession, materiality is estimated, typically, according to a "5% rule", which holds that reasonable investors would not be influenced in their investment decisions by a fluctuation in net income of 5% or less.
-While a rule of thumb, in practice this remains an underlying working guide to those setting materiality estimates.
-20
+6 Within GHG programmes and reporting initiatives, 5% is the most commonly used.
+For example, the 7 Climate Action Reserve sets a range for GHG project materiality thresholds based on size, with 5% of

+8 stated reductions or removals for smaller projects, 3% for medium size projects, and 1% for larger

+- 9 projects.
+The VCS Program sets a materiality threshold of 5% for projects up to one million tons, and for - 10 those over this amount, the threshold is 1%.
+Within the IPCC, the key category analysis uses a similar - 11 approach, with a 5% level selected based on a sensitivity analysis of past reports and uncertainty. - 12 Within the accounting profession, materiality is estimated, typically, according to a "5% rule", which holds - 13 that reasonable investors would not be influenced in their investment decisions by a fluctuation in net - 14 income of 5% or less.
+While a rule of thumb, in practice this remains an underlying working guide to those - 15 setting materiality estimates. - 16 The concept of assurance and the options of limited and reasonable assurance as well as agreed-upon

-- The concept of assurance and the options of limited and reasonable assurance as well as agreed-upon procedures are discussed in Chapter 2.
-The user's choice between these assurance options should be guided by the objectives of the impact assessment and technical review.
-Where the intended audience of the assessment report and technical review report is a donor, users should take donor requirements into - 18 consideration when establishing the level of assurance. - 19 The user should select a level of assurance that is appropriate for the impacts included in the assessment - and technical review.
+17 procedures are discussed in Chapter 2.
+The user's choice between these assurance options should be

+18 guided by the objectives of the impact assessment and technical review.
+Where the intended audience of

+19 the assessment report and technical review report is a donor, users should take donor requirements into

+- 20 consideration when establishing the level of assurance. - 21 The user should select a level of assurance that is appropriate for the impacts included in the assessment - 22 and technical review.
 Different levels of assurance can be applied to different impacts.
-For example, - 21 where a user is reviewing an assessment report that covers GHG and sustainable development impacts a - 22 reasonable level of assurance can be applied in the review of the GHG impact assessment process and - 23 results.
-While agreed-upon procedures can be applied in the review of the sustainable development - 24 impact assessment process and results. - 25 Stakeholder participation - 26 The effectiveness of the stakeholder participation design and process can also be reviewed.
-Where users - 27 report on how the stakeholder participation process was designed and conducted following the key - 28 recommendations, stakeholder participation may be included in the scope of the review.
-Users may - 29 consider pursuing a stakeholder-led review process when reviewing the effectiveness of the stakeholder - 30 participation process.
+For example, - 23 where a user is reviewing an assessment report that covers GHG and sustainable development impacts a - reasonable level of assurance can be applied in the review of the GHG impact assessment process and - results.
+While agreed-upon procedures can be applied in the review of the sustainable development - 26 impact assessment process and results.